Demi Rose Mawby’s Curves Are Too Much For Her Tiny Top

 “For breakfast it’s usually eggs, for lunch it has to be something light like a chicken or prawn salad.
 For dinner I like protein,” Demi continued.

 The past year has been a hard for Mawby as she lost both her mother and her father in the span of only eight months.
-However, she’s been getting it through it all with the help of those close to her and her loyal followers.
+However, she’s been getting through it all with the help of those close to her and her loyal followers.

 Fans can see more of Demi Rose by following her on Instagram.